 Simply put, the more a union symbol is present in the workplace, the more it is encoded — similarly, positive word of mouth from colleagues improves the quality of the encoding.

-For unions there are two take-aways from this research:
+For unions there are three take-aways from this research:

-More generally, it suggests that peak bodies like the ACTU or trades halls should try to keep a record of past-members that can be accessed by union growth-teams.
+How could the union movement use this practically?
+One possibility is for peak bodies to keep a record of past-members.
 Knowing that someone has previously been a union member from another sector may dramatically increase their likelihood of joining a new union.
-When someone resigns from a union, their name could be passed on to the ACTU register.
-Unions undertaking a recruitment drive could enter in names of prospects or non-member lists into the database and see who was previous a union member.
+When someone resigns from a union, their name could be passed on to the peak, who can then encourage that former member to join the union that covers their new job.

 What is obviously not covered in this research is the question of union brands themselves.
-Do unions have their own individual (“corporate”) brands?
-Is there just a single “Brand Union”?
-Do people see the difference between one union and another at a brand level?
+Do unions have their own individual brands?
+Is there a single “Brand Union”?
+Do people see the difference between one union and another at a “brand level”?